luisgromero/World-cup-2014-game-listing/README.md

-## World Cupe 2014 - Game listing Web Application
+## World Cup 2014 - Game listing Web Application
+JS + HTML site that lists the games of the day and the total number of games during the World Cup 2014.

 ## Screenshots